jasper-zheng/PyAudible/src/documentation.md

 ###### PyAudible 1.1.0
 # Documentation

 PyAudible is a Python library for sending and receiving data using audible sound.
-PyAudible includes a transmitter and a receiver module that could be implemented on multiple separate devices, enables the transmission of small amounts of data between devices in the vicinity.
+PyAudible includes a transmitter and a receiver module that could be implemented on multiple separated devices, enables the transmission of small amounts of data between devices in the vicinity.

  * The transmitter module `Transmitter` generates encoded audio waveforms.
  * The receiver module `Receiver` listens and analyses the audio waveforms captured by microphones.